cedricwalter/TVProgramKT/readme.md

 It use either Amazon AWS Polly or MaryTTS:
 * Amazon AWS Polly Amazon Polly is a service that turns text into lifelike speech.
 Polly lets you create applications that talk, enabling you to build entirely new categories of speech-enabled products.
 Polly is an Amazon AI service that uses advanced deep learning technologies to synthesize speech that sounds like a human voice. https://aws.amazon.com/polly/
-* MaryTTS (https://github.com/marytts/marytts), an open-source, multilingual Text-to-Speech Synthesis platform written in Java.
+* MaryTTS (https://github.com/marytts/marytts), an open-source, multilingual Text-to-Speech Synthesis platform written in kotlin.
 It was originally developed as a collaborative project of DFKI’s Language Technology Lab and the Institute of Phonetics at Saarland University.
 It is now maintained by the Multimodal Speech Processing Group in the Cluster of Excellence MMCI and DFKI.
 As of version 5.2, MaryTTS supports German, British and American English, French, Italian, Luxembourgish, Russian, Swedish, Telugu, and Turkish; more languages are in preparation.
 MaryTTS comes with toolkits for quickly adding support for new languages and for building unit selection and HMM-based synthesis voices.

 ## Currently